-There is no such noted adverse effects of using Radish Leaves
+There are no such noted adverse effects of using tamarind leaves

 Tamarind trees originated in tropicals areas of Africa, India and South East Asia.
 The fruit was common in ancient Egypt and Greece thus indicating that the cultivation of tamarind started quite early.
 Leaves of tamarind has been used in South East Asian cuisines since centuries.
 As its places of origin suggest, tamarind trees and consequently its leaves, require a hot climate to survive and grow.